NimithaRamesh/CSC415_Assignment-1/README.md

 Step 1:

- * Download the entire folder "final_project5 v5" to your local disk.
+ * Download the entire folder "final_project6 v*" to your local disk.

 Step 2: